 The Schroeder Center for Health Policy is pleased to support graduate study in public policy through the generous contributions of Cliff and Lois Schroeder.
 Each year, the Center awards fellowships to students with exceptionally strong academic backgrounds who plan to pursue careers in health and healthcare policy.
-Among the current class of M.P.P. students in the Thomas Jefferson Program in Public Policy, the following students have been recognized with Schroeder Center Fellowships:
+Among the current class of M.P.P. students in the Thomas Jefferson Program in Public Policy, the following student has been recognized with a Schroeder Center Fellowship:

 Past Graduate Assistants: